openvinotoolkit/nncf/README.md

 - [OpenVINO Training Extensions](https://github.com/openvinotoolkit/training_extensions)

   NNCF is integrated into OpenVINO Training Extensions as model optimization backend.
-So you can train, optimize anCompressed d export new models based on the available model templates as well as run exported models with OpenVINO.
+So you can train, optimize and export new models based on the available model templates as well as run exported models with OpenVINO.

 - [HuggingFace Optimum Intel](https://huggingface.co/docs/optimum/intel/optimization_ov)